Best Cookware Not Made in China

 2. Tramontina Gourmet 12-Piece Tri-Ply Clad Cookware Set – Stainless Steel runner up

 Tramontina is a Brazilian company.
 It’s also listed on multiple “best of” lists, including Wirecutter and America’s Test Kitchen.
 As with All-Clad, their pots and pans are impact-bonded with three layers (Steel, Aluminum, Steel).
-It’s much more affordable than All-Clad: this 12-piece set is nearly half the price of the comparable 10-piece set from All-Clad.
+It’s much more affordable than All-Clad: this 12-piece set is more than half the price of the comparable 10-piece set from All-Clad.

 If you’re ordering from Tramontina, ensure that you find a set that’s made in Brazil and not made in China.
 It looks like Tramontina is offering both now, and so they’re probably testing the waters to see if people care about country of origin.